All eyes on AI: 2026 predictions The shifts that will shape your stack.

 Think of semantic caching like a savvy librarian.
 Not only do they know where every book is – they understand the context of each request.
 Instead of handing out books purely by title, they consider the reader’s intent, past readings, and the most relevant content for the inquiry.
 Just like this librarian, semantic caching dynamically retrieves and supplies data that’s most relevant to the query at hand, making sure each response matches the user’s needs.

-Make your app’s data handling faster, boost performance, and cut costs with RedisVL.
-Start your journey to smarter data handling with the Redis Semantic Caching User Guide.
+Make your app’s data handling faster, boost performance, and cut costs with LangCache, our fully-managed semantic caching service.

 semantic caching diagram